-A student subjected to a suspension from extra-curricular activities or other privileges is not entitled to a full hearing pursuant to Education Law §3214.
+A student subjected to a suspension from extra-curricular activities or other privileges is not entitled to a full hearing.
 However, the student and the student's parent will be provided with a reasonable opportunity for an informal conference with the director of the activity or the administrator imposing the suspension to discuss the conduct and the penalty involved.